 How Medical Aids Treat Emergencies

-If you undergo emergency treatment, your medical aid should be obliged to cover the total cost involved.
+If you undergo emergency treatment, your medical aid should cover the total cost arising from emergencies.

 However, in the real world things don’t often work out this way.
 That’s because it can cost a considerable amount to diagnose a patient’s condition in an emergency.